Diane Hutchinson: Casting

-Character development
+Development

 Characterisation

 Diane is described as a "loving wife" and a "devoted stepmum".
 Fletcher told Daniel Kilkelly from Digital Spy that Diane is a good person because she has looked after two children who are not biologically hers.
 In comparison to Jacqui Dixon, a character Fletcher played in Brookside, Fletcher assessed that Diane "hasn't got so much of a sting in her tail".
 She added that Diane does not value her career as highly as Jacqui did and Diane is "a lot more sensitive and grown-up".
 Fletcher described Diane as "a little bit over the top" in her initial stories, but hoped she would become "quite likeable" and relatable.
 Diane is a marketing worker and is training to work for the local council.
 Fletcher explained to an OK! magazine reporter that Diane is the "rock of the family", adding that the O'Connor's are not a "dysfunctional family, they're quite normal".
 Fletcher also told Kilkelly of a great relationship between Diane, Sinead and Finn and loathed Diane becoming "the wicked stepmother".
 She acknowledged that scenes often become "erring towards" Diane being annoyed with them, but ultimately writers portray her as a good step-parent.
 In 2012, Fletcher told a reporter from K9 magazine that her own experiences of motherhood helped her to better play the motherly role of Diane.
 She revealed that Diane is "a really caring person but a bit nosey with it" because she is always keeping "a beady eye on" Sinead.

 A writer from the official Hollyoaks website likened Diane to a "professional racing horse" because "she never gets an easy ride" in storylines.
 They detailed how being tasked with helping Sinead through young adulthood leaves her "worn out".
 They added that her need to support Sinead and Finn at times "made her unpopular".